DO I HAVE TO BE AN ACC MEMBER TO PARTICIPATE IN SECTION EVENTS?

-If you need to deviate from this Standard, please discuss/inform your intentions with the Event Leader ahead of the event date.
+If you need to deviate from this Standard Practice, please discuss/inform your intentions with the Event Leader ahead of the event date.

 WHAT IS THE MINIMUM AGE FOR A PARTICIPANT?

-Though we don't have a firm rule on this answer, it will be dependent on the Event and the Location.
-Generally participants should be mature in attitude, reasonably independent of direct supervision, and at least 16 years of age given the physical demands of the sport and the self-awareness required for outdoor climbing.
+Though we don't have an absolutely firm rule on this answer, it will be dependent on the Event and the Location.
+Generally participants should be mature in attitude, reasonably independent of direct supervision, and be at least 18 years of age given the physical demands of the sport and the self-awareness required for outdoor climbing.

-Any participants under 16yrs should be discussed and cleared by the Event Leader before the event date.
+Any participants under 18yrs should be discussed and cleared by the Event Leader before the event date.